-7 Ways to Sense God's Presence
+7 Ways to Experience God's Presence in a Powerful Way

-- Cindi McMenamin Author
+- Cindi McMenamin Crosswalk.com Contributing Writer

 Although our feelings tell us that at times, we shouldn't be driven by our emotions when it comes to our trust in God.
 Because Scripture says the "righteous shall live by faith" (Romans 1:17) and "without faith it is impossible to please God" (Hebrews 11:6), we shouldn't have to feel God to know He's there.
-But I know how you feel if you find yourself discouraged at times, because it seems like God just isn't around.
+But I know how you feel if you find yourself discouraged at times because it seems like God just isn't around.

 Unanswered prayer, a series of disappointing events, or a betrayal by someone close to you can cause you to think that God has checked out of your life.
 Other times we get so busy with our day-to-day lives that we feel guilty that we're not doing enough for Him to want to be around us.
 But because God has promised He will never leave us or forsake us (Hebrews 13:5), we can be assured of His constant presence whether we are struggling with a painful situation or just too busy to notice He is near.

 Sometimes you can't sense God's presence because there's something blocking the communication between the two of you.
 He hasn't left, but your sensitivity to His presence might be affected by unconfessed sin in your life.
-David, the Psalmist, said, "When I kept silent (about his sin) my bones wasted away through my groaning all day long.
-For day and night your hand was heavy upon me; my strength was sapped as in the heat of summer.
+David, the Psalmist, said, "When I kept silent (about His sin) my bones wasted away through my groaning all day long.
+For day and night, your hand was heavy upon me; my strength was sapped as in the heat of summer.
 Then I acknowledged my sin to you and did not cover up my iniquity.
 I said, "I will confess my transgressions to the Lord" -- and you forgave the guilt of my sin" (Psalms 32:3-5).
 If you feel God isn't around because the two of you haven't talked in awhile, or because you've avoided the thought of Him for so long, confess to God what's on your heart and mind and ask Him to give you an ear to hear His voice again.
 1 John 1:9 tells us: "If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."
 When your fellowship with Him is restored, the communication can flow again.
 So get clean (through the forgiveness of Christ) and let it flow.

 When you audibly speak God's inspired Word, you will sense its power and His presence.
 The Bible says God's Word is "living and active and sharper than any two-edged sword" (Hebrews 4:12).
 That sharp sword will either make you aware of its weight or prick your heart through conviction, inspiration, or determination.
 A pricked heart is better than a dull heart any day, wouldn't you agree?